ionknowmyname/IdentityAPI/README.md

 java11 branch is Java 11

+rabbitmq branch branches off from master branch, so it uses java 17

 **master branch contains**:<br /><br />
 - java 17 implementation <br />
 - does not send validation email or otp with twilio <br />